-Description: This course provides fundamental computer literacy skills for manufacturing in a Windows environment.
-Productivity software applications such as word processing, spreadsheets, OneNote, Microsoft Teams, Skype for Business, Access database and PowerPoint with an emphasis on organizing, accessing, managing and presenting data for personal and professional communication are utilized.
-Applications are applied to Gantt charts, return on investments calculations (ROI), critical path tasks, gated processing, lean manufacturing, quality control reports, inspection reports, and maintaining an engineering notebook.
-Computer mathematics is also introduced.
+Description: This course provides fundamental computer literacy skills for manufacturing students in a MS Windows environment.
+Productivity software applications such as Word, Excel, OneNote, Teams, and PowerPoint are utilized with an emphasis on manipulating data for personal and professional communication.
+These applications will be directed towards computer mathematics, engineering economy calculations, and preliminary research techniques.
 Offered Spring semester, annually.